“Germany needs to become aware of it’s global role” – Interview with Africa correspondent Simone Schlindwein

 Earthbeat Foundation: Simone, you are an award-winning journalist specializing in Africa.
 In your new book you describe how Europe collaborates with corrupt and criminal rulers.
 Stupid question, but why do they do that?
 What are they interested in?

 Simone Schlindwein: First and foremost, the governments of Europe and the European Union are pursuing their own interests.
 The interests of African governments or of the population are of no interest at all.
 And the main interest of European governments is to reduce the number of migrants and close the borders.
 It is always about security, because in the eyes of Europeans migration always comes with terrorism.
 In my opinion, though, this is a complete misjudgment.
 Then, of course, there is the matter of trade, which is highly important for Europe.
 And when it comes to trade, the economic and international interests of the Africans are totally disregarded.
 Ultimately, the interests of Africans are irrelevant and at the same time we wonder, why we have to deal with migration.
-In Europe, you we just hide ourselves safely in the welfare of our ivory tower, while we won‘t let Africa play the games of the globalized world.
+In Europe, we just hide ourselves safely in the welfare of our ivory tower, while we won‘t let Africa play the games of the globalized world.
 One must not be surprised that this inequality creates radical currents that also manifest themselves in terrorism.

 Earthbeat Foundation: We closely collaborate with a partner community in Uganda.
 What is the political situation there?

 Simone Schlindwein: Within Africa, Uganda has always been considered stable – an island in a region marked by civil wars in the Congo, South Sudan, Burundi and also the political riots in Kenya.
-Currently, Uganda is at a crossroads.
+Currently, Uganda is at a crossroad.
 Acting President Yoweri Museveni has been in power for almost 32 years.
 He now is 73 years old.
 However, the constitution stipulates that a president may not be older than 75 years.
 Say, in the next elections in 2021 he is not allowed to run for office according to the Constitution.
 This week, Parliament has decided that the Constitution should be amended and that the term of office is extended to seven years.
 This way, Museveni could theoretically remain in office until 2034.
 With a ruler who obviously does not want to leave and also does not make any effort to appoint a successor, we may come to a similar scenario like we saw in Zimbabwe.
 Zimbabwe is a good example of how an infirm president simply didn’t do any good to the country.
 Oftentimes, these leaders lack a proper perception of reality.
 And now, the small, stable Uganda is slipping slowly but surely into a crisis.
 You have to wonder when this train is going to hit the wall.
 Not only in Uganda, but in the whole region.
 Uganda has over one million refugees.
 If the country falls into chaos, that’s an alarming trend.

 Earthbeat Foundation: Do we underestimate Africa and, if so, in what way?

 Simone Schlindwein: We totally underestimate Africa.
 The Africans have arrived in the processes of globalization, but we simply do not give them any space.
 Say, no African can just get on a plane and visit London or Berlin.
 Today, many members of the African middle class have a lot of money, also to travel.
 But they do not get visas and are very limited to a few countries that they are allowed to enter.
 The same applies to economic migration.
 There are very well educated Africans who would like to work abroad.
-Just as I looked for job opportunities round here as a European woman.
+Just as I looked for job opportunities around here as a European woman.
 We underestimate Africans in their economic potential.
 For example, when they immigrate to Europe, they also economically support their own country.
 Even if that person only gets a cleaning job, he or she sends half of the earnings home.
 This might help your brother or cousin out to open a small shop or garage.
 Say, most migrants who send money home are usually more effective than all third world aid combined.
-In principle, this idea of ??’help to help yourself’, which was supposed to be the philosophy of third world aid, has completely disappeared.
+In principle, this idea of ‘help for self-help’, which was supposed to be the philosophy of third world aid, has completely disappeared.
 The Africans would be able to build their own economy, if only we’d let them.
 You do not need relief supplies, but the ability to develop yourself.
 And that’s where we underestimate Africa.

 Earthbeat Foundation: Many Europeans work for NGOs.
 These organizations do not always have a good reputation.
 Why is that?